vendia/examples/design-patterns/domain-driven-design/pattern2/README.md

 3. Fill out details in the Uni Creation Wizard.

 **Step 1:** Give your Uni a name.
 Since this Uni will be owned and operated by the CRM team.
 I will give it the name ‘test-CRM-<append-unique-identifier>’.
 Remember, A Uni can hold more data models for more than one Bounded Context such as a `CustomerAccount`.

 **Step 2:** Fill out the following information to create a Uni node.
-You will create two nodes - Node1 and Node2.
+You will create two nodes: Node1 and Node2.

 **Node 1**
 ```